avatao/blog.avatao.com/_posts/2018-8-28-Are-you-ready-to-be-cloud-native-and-secure.md

 The best practice to thwart SQL injection attacks is to use Object-Relational Mappings [ORMs](https://en.wikipedia.org/wiki/Object-relational_mapping) and prepared statements for your database queries.
 These templated queries encode strings properly and don't allow to execute malicious user inputs.
 There are exceptions when, for example, the [ORM library itself contains security bugs as pointed out by Snyk in their blog](https://snyk.io/blog/sql-injection-orm-vulnerabilities/).

 Cross-site Scripting (XSS) attacks should be handled both on the back-end and front-end side.
 While the former should prevent persisting client-side scripts in our data stores, the latter should drop malicious user inputs or evaluate them as strings and not as javascript code.
 A key remark arrived from one of the leading XSS researchers, [Mario Heiderberg](https://twitter.com/0x6D6172696F?lang=en) in his keynote speech at Appsec EU 2018.
-He stated that XSS has been already solved by the good combination of existing tools, we just simply ignore this fact.
+He stated that XSS has already been solved by the good combination of existing tools, we just simply ignore this fact.
 In our recent [blog post](https://blog.avatao.com/CSP-tutorial/), we discuss one such protection called Content Security Policy.

 Access controls should be applied in the backend code so as to mitigate Unauthorized Direct Object References and API abuse.
-For more complete list we suggest to read the [OWASP top 10 guides](https://www.owasp.org/images/7/72/OWASP_Top_10-2017_%28en%29.pdf.pdf)(PDF).
+For more complete list we suggest to read the [OWASP top 10 guide](https://www.owasp.org/images/7/72/OWASP_Top_10-2017_%28en%29.pdf.pdf)(PDF).

 A final suggestion here: Please, never commit your secrets to source code repositories.
 To prevent this, a recent tool from Skycanner called [Sonar Secrets](https://medium.com/@SkyscannerEng/introducing-sonar-secrets-32e36e1bbc97) was open-sourced.